olafurpg/language-server/docs/overview.md

 Heavy resource usage is one of the most frequent complaints about IDEs.
 Low CPU and memory usage becomes even more important when working in larger codebases.
-Our goal in Metals is to support code navigation with with low CPU and memory overhead.
+Our goal in Metals is to support code navigation with as low CPU and memory overhead as possible without sacrificing rich functionality.

 [semanticdb]: https://scalameta.org/docs/semanticdb/specification.html
 [bsp]: https://github.com/scalacenter/bsp/blob/master/docs/bsp.md